MichaIng/DietPi-Docs/docs/software/databases.md

 ## MariaDB

 **MariaDB** Server is one of the most popular open source relational databases.
-It’s made by the original developers of MySQL and guaranteed to stay open source [^2].
+It’s made by the original developers of MySQL and guaranteed to stay open source[^1].
 It is part of most cloud offerings and the default in most Linux distributions.

 ![MariaDB logo](../assets/images/dietpi-software-webstack-mariadb.png){: width="200" height="61" loading="lazy"}